Showing posts with label Photos of Carlo. Show all posts

 Wednesday, May 26, 2021

-Carlo and the Lubecker Steam Bucket dredge
+Carlo and the Lubecker Steam dredge

 Photographs of Carlo are very rare but my research colleague and fellow Carlo Catani historian, Isaac Hermann, has just identified him in these two photographs of the Lubecker Steam Dredge.
 Carlo Catani spent four months in Europe in 1912 and while he was away investigated various dredges and selected the Lubecker steam driven bucket dredge.
 I have written about the dredge here.